bhaveshvaswani/FoodDeliveryApplication/README.md

 # EATIN

-An online food ordering web application similar built with React and Django.
+An online food ordering web application similar to Zomato/UberEats built with React and Django.

 ---